-General LL.M. students who graduated from U.S. law schools and those with foreign law degrees who opt for the letter grading system, must attain a cumulative GPA of 2.330 to earn the LL.M. degree.
+General LL.M. students who graduated from U.S. law schools and those with foreign law degrees who opt for the letter grading system must attain a cumulative GPA of 2.330 to earn the LL.M. degree.
 Students are graded using the same standards as J.D. students and must receive a passing grade in all courses.
 LL.M. students are not ranked with and do not affect the ranking of J.D. students.
-Students who intend to sit for the California Bar Examination and who need an LL.M. to qualify to take the exam are required to be graded using the standard letter grading system.
-Students who earn the LL.M. degree may be eligible to take other state bar examinations, and, if successful, be admitted to practice.
-Students are advised to contact any jurisdiction in which they wish to take a bar examination as requirements vary widely (e.g. New York LL.M. requirements).
+Students who intend to sit for the California Bar Examination and need an LL.M. to qualify for the exam must be graded using the standard letter grading system.
+Students who earn the LL.M. degree may be eligible to take other state bar examinations and, if successful, be admitted to practice.
+Students are advised to contact any jurisdiction where they wish to take a bar examination as requirements vary widely (e.g., New York LL.M. requirements).
 For information on California bar certification, see the Foreign Education page on The State Bar of California website.

-An LL.M. student with a foreign law degree who is taking graded courses for the purpose of sitting for the California Bar Exam and does not attain a GPA of 2.330, but receives a passing letter grade (D- or above) in at least 24 units, will be awarded a Certificate of Completion.
-LL.M. students must meet all other academic requirements set forth in the Academic Policies and Procedures.
+An LL.M. student with a foreign law degree taking graded courses to sit for the California Bar Exam and does not attain a GPA of 2.330, but receives a passing letter grade (D- or above) in at least 24 units, will be awarded a Certificate of Completion.
+LL.M. students must meet all other academic requirements outlined in the Academic Policies and Procedures.

-Students may elect to be graded using a non-letter grading system according to the following scale: High Honors, Honors, High Pass, Pass, and Fail.
+Students may elect to be graded using a non-letter grading system using the following scale: High Honors, Honors, High Pass, Pass, and Fail.
 The non-letter grading system is highly recommended for all international graduates who do not intend to take the California Bar Examination.
 However, all students are advised to contact any jurisdiction in which they wish to take a bar examination to ascertain their eligibility to sit for the examination.
 For information on California bar certification, see the Foreign Education page on The State Bar of California website.

-A change to the non-letter Grading System must be opted for within two weeks of receiving the first semester grades or a minimum of eight units of coursework attempted, whichever occurs later.
-Students will sign a form requesting the change, and must be approved by the director of the General LL.M.
+A change to the non-letter Grading System must be opted for within two weeks of receiving the first semester grades or at least eight units of coursework attempted, whichever occurs later.
+Students will sign a form requesting the change, which must be approved by the director of the General LL.M.
 Program and the Vice Dean(s).
 All grades, including those already awarded, will thereafter be recorded on the transcript under the non-letter grading system.
 The non-letter grading system does not result in a Grade Point Average (GPA).
-Because the non-letter grading system has an imprecise correspondence with the letter-based grading system, this change is irrevocable and a GPA will no longer be calculable within this grading system, and an estimate cannot be provided upon request.
-This choice may affect a student's ability to participate in Honor's activities during law school requiring a GPA, and could be viewed less favorably by employers in certain job markets and foreign jurisdictions who rely upon GPA for hiring decisions.
-Students are encouraged to consider all of these factors when making this change.
+This change is irrevocable because the non-letter grading system has an imprecise correspondence with the letter-based grading system.
+A GPA will no longer be calculable within this grading system, and an estimate cannot be provided upon request.

+This choice may affect a student's ability to participate in Honor's activities during law school requiring a GPA and could be viewed less favorably by employers in certain job markets and foreign jurisdictions relying on GPA for hiring decisions.
+Students are encouraged to consider all these factors when making this change.

 e.
-Transfer Students
+Transfer students